-At the restoration site of the Ottoman governor’s headquarters, known as Qishla, near the Tigris River in Baghdad, Iraqi journalist Imad al-Khafaji says, “I feel, as the work proceeds, that we are builders.”
+At the restoration site of the Ottoman governor’s headquarters, known as Qishla, near the Tigris River in Baghdad, Iraqi journalist Imad al-Khafaji said, “I feel, as the work proceeds, that we are builders.”

-A few months ago the Iraqi government launched a campaign to restore the building of Qishla, built by the Ottomans in Baghdad in 1855 to serve as the headquarters for their forces.
+A few months ago, the Iraqi government launched a campaign to restore the building of Qishla, built by the Ottomans in Baghdad in 1855 to serve as the headquarters of their forces.
 During the 1920s, it was transformed into a serail.
 Nowadays, it is known as the “old Green Zone,” in reference to the "Green Zone" in Baghdad where many government facilities are located.

 “I was glad to see the restoration works moving so fast.
-Reviving the Baghdadi architecture of this site is an achievement by itself,” declares Khafaji, a well-known television figure.
+Reviving the Baghdadi architecture of this site is an achievement by itself,” Khafaji, a well-known television figure, said.
 Khafaji believes that letting people into the site before the renovation is completed is a way of showing transparency to the modern world.

 “It means that you see things as they grow; they are not accomplished in the shadows.
 Such works are no longer a clandestine ritual as they used to be,” he added.

 According to Khafaji, “We spent significant amounts of money on other projects, while this place was neglected for years.
-We lost tourist investment in this place while we have spent a fortune on spurious projects.”
+We lost tourist investment here while we have spent a fortune on spurious projects.”

-Taking a tour of the site, the governor of Baghdad, Salah Abdul Razzak, shared that “the initial idea of this project was to restore the Qishla tower clock.
+Taking a tour of the site, the governor of Baghdad, Salah Abdul Razzak, said, “The initial idea of this project was to restore the Qishla tower clock.
 We included this project in last year’s allocations and, indeed, renovated and set the clock in operation in a way that preserves its historical architectural style.

 “When we first came to this place to renovate the clock, it was abandoned and cluttered with litter and wreckage.
 So we decided to renovate the whole site.
-We brought a certain type of brick called ‘farshi’ from the province of Karbala, since it suits the general environment of the this place and preserves the familiar aspect of such historical sites,” he said.
+We brought a certain type of brick called ‘farshi’ from the province of Karbala, since it suits the general environment of this place and preserves the familiar aspect of such historical sites."

 “In addition to a rich cultural variety, we want to create economic activity, for without it, neither this place nor any other would be able to provide for itself.
 If we keep waiting for annual budgets that probably do not allocate any amount for such projects, the chances for these places to successfully remain active are very limited,” he added.